DADGAD

-Tuning to D A D G A D from standard is accomplished by tuning the first, second, and sixth strings down a whole step (two frets).
+Tuning to D A D G A D from standard is accomplished by tuning the first, second, and sixth strings down a whole tone (two frets).
 The result is an open D, suspended fourth chord.
 Being suspended, the open tuning is neither intrinsically major nor minor.

 History

 D A D G A D was popularized by British folk guitarist Davey Graham.